Welcome to PACER: Post-Adoption Center for Education and Research.

 - To support our mission for transparency, honesty, and openness in adoption policies and practices.
 We are not an adoption agency so we have no agendas.

-- To become part of our welcoming and committed community of adoptees, first/birth parents, adoptive parents, and family members.
+- To become part of our hospitable and committed community of adoptees, first/birth parents, adoptive parents, and family members.

-- To join the fifth wave to reform California’s existing Closed Adoption Records.
-PACER holds firm that California adoptees have an absolute and human right to access their original birth certificates.
+- To join the fifth wave to reform California’s existing closed adoption record laws.
+PACER holds firm that ALL California adoptees have an absolute and human right to access their original birth certificates.
 Other states are changing their laws, we think it’s about time that California does, also!

 PACER's Facilitators Fall training

-Join us for PACER’s facilitators training at Rush Ranch in Solano County on October 18th.
-This training is geared toward PACER facilitators and board members but anyone who is curious about PACER and our peer-led support groups is more than welcome to attend.
+Join us for PACER’s facilitators training at the lovely and beautiful Rush Ranch park in Solano County on October 18th.
+This training is focused on PACER facilitators and board members but anyone who is curious about PACER and our peer-led support groups is more than welcome to attend.
 More details about the event are soon to follow.